ISISNeutronMuon/MDANSE/Doc/pages/converters.rst

 Discover
 ~~~~~~~~

-Converts a Discover trajectory to a HDF trajectory.
+Converts a Discover trajectory to an MDT trajectory.

+There are knows problems with the unit cell format in Discover output files,
+and this converter is only included for the users who want to re-run some
+old trajectories that may be of historical interest.

 Inputs: